Paulsky/gallery-swiper/README.txt

 = Are there any known compatibility issues? =

-Product Gallery Swiper for WooCommerce has been tested with GeneratePress theme, where the secondary thumbnail image is disabled.
-It's also compatible with YITH Infinite Scrolling plugin, with Swiper being initialized for AJAX loaded products.

 Some WooCommerce Blocks are not fully compatible with this plugin as they do not use standard WooCommerce filters for generating thumbnails.
 This is a known limitation of WooCommerce Blocks and not specific to this plugin.
 You can fix this by using WooCommerce shortcodes instead of the WooCommerce Blocks.

 If you encounter any conflicts with other themes or plugins, please report them to us.
+We are trying to use all standard WooCommerce filters and hooks, and we want to use the active theme settings and change as little as possible.
+This approach ensures maximum compatibility with themes and other plugins.
+However, some themes and plugins might not follow standard WordPress/WooCommerce practices, which can result in compatibility issues out of the box.

 == Changelog ==
+= 1.4.0 =
+* Possible breaking change: only render the Swiper HTML if the slider can be displayed
+* Possible breaking change: render the default theme featured image HTML in the first slide
+* Updated Swiper from 11.1.9 to 11.2.0
+* Added color setting for Swiper buttons and pagination
+* Added compatibility for Blocksy theme

 = 1.3.0 =
 * Renamed 'Product Gallery Slider for WooCommerce' to 'Product Gallery Swiper for WooCommerce'